amw-zero/concerning_quality/_posts/2021-11-26-refinement.md

 This simple abstract data type captures the activity of the problem domain, but could never be deployed as a real system.

-# Refactoring and Refinement
+# Refinement: the Opposite of Abstraction

 At some point, we have to actually encode these activities as a deployable application though, and this is where the abstraction level changes.
 No longer are we only concerned with the abstract nouns and verbs of the problem domain, but we also have to worry about concrete technologies, user experiences, performance, and security.
-Here's where we need to think about things like relational databases, client-server architecture, and user authentication.
+Here's where we need to think about things like relational databases, client-server architecture, and user authentication, etc.

-Let's focus on client-server separation to begin with:
+Let's introduce a client-server architecture into our `BakeryBusiness` model:

 {% highlight typescript %}
 class BakeryBusinessWithServer {